evercoinx/meme-tools/README.md

 1. Adjust these environment variables in the _.env.production_ file.

+    - `POOL_TRADING_PUMP_BIAS_PERCENT`
     - `TRADER_COUNT`
-    - `POOL_TRADING_PUMP_BIAS_PERCENT`

-2. If `$TRADER_COUNT` is adjusted up, run `yarn distribute-funds:dry-run` to estimate funds to distribute from the _distributor_ wallet to the ones of traders.
+2. If `$TRADER_COUNT` is adjusted up, run `yarn distribute-funds:dry-run` to estimate funds to transfer to the _trader distributor_ wallet.

-3. If `$TRADER_COUNT` is adjusted up, transfer `$N SOL (trader funds) + 0.01 SOL (gas fees)` to the _distributor_ wallet.
+3. If `$TRADER_COUNT` is adjusted up, transfer `$TRADER_AMOUNT_SOL + 0.01 SOL (gas fees)` to the _trader distributor_ wallet.

-4. Run `yarn distribute-funds` to distribute funds from the _distributor_ wallet to the snipers and traders.
+4. Run `yarn distribute-funds` to distribute funds to the sniper and trader wallets.

-5. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on that pool.
+5. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.

 # Token Exit Plan

-1. Run `yarn close-raydium-pool && yarn collect-funds:view` to close the Raydium pool and to collect funds from the wallets of dev, snipers and traders.
+1. Run `yarn close-raydium-pool && yarn collect-funds:view` to close the Raydium pool and to collect funds on the _main_ wallets.